Supply Chain

 An excellent example of ERP customization is the configuration of Microsoft D365 Finance or Supply Chain Management (SCM) so that only particular users can access everything in your system.
 In contrast, other users only see their specific parts.
 You can even create a separate security model for internal versus external use.
 This granular configuration means you’re not dealing with dozens of different user interfaces—you have one.
 Still, depending on your level of access, you see only specific tabs, pages, and menus.
 Since everyone sees what they need to know, it’s easier for everyone to work together.

-Let’s Know more about the Customizations and Configurations in the Microsoft Dynamics 365 ERP.
+Learn more about Customizing and Configuring Microsoft Dynamics 365 ERP.

 Some of the more common examples of D365 customization include: